vincentlaguna/learn-c-cpp/README.md

 - Callbacks through function pointers
 - Returning a function pointer from a function
 - Iterating through for-loops to find primes
+- Evaluate and return the length characters in a message
 -

 What I have learned in C++: